 Virus in the JPEG image file.

-However, the infected JPEG files were perfectly safe to view as long as the executable version of the virus which proceeded the image infection wasn’t executed first.
+However, the infected JPEG files were safe to view as long as the executable version of the virus that proceeded to the image infection wasn’t executed first.

 Let me explain.